abguimba/42-42sh/README.md

 # 42-42sh
 The last and hardest of the shell projects.
-We were asked, in a group of at least 5 people.
+We were asked, in a team of at least 4 people.
 To build a shell that incorporated a lot of modern shell functions, such as job control, globbing, inhibitors, scripting, perfect line management, etc...

 <img src="/images/42sh01.png" alt="42sh01" width="700"/>